 While you know the cause, you don’t need to just accept it.
 Here's what you need to know to get the deep sleep you need, each and every night:

-#4 Keep external factors cool.
 Before you go to bed, prepare yourself for a successful night.
 Make sure the temperature in your bedroom is comfortable and low.
 Wear breathable cotton pajamas and choose cotton or other natural materials for sheets over synthetic options.
-You may also want to consider taking a cool shower an hour or so before bed.
+You may also want to consider taking a cool shower for an hour or so before bed.

-#5 Sleep on the right mattress and bedding set.
-Your mattress can help you stay cool, from the moment you lay down, until you fall asleep, until you wake up in the morning.
+Your mattress can help you stay cool, from the moment you lay down, until you fall asleep until you wake up in the morning.
 There are mattresses made especially for this, like the PranaSleep mattresses that feature Outlast® Smart Fabric.
 It seamlessly absorbs excess body heat.
 This unique fabric helps to facilitate the body’s cooling process, enabling deep sleep and REM.
-There are many other options that feature this type of temperature regulation that helps you stay comfortable during the night, both from PranaSleep and others, such as Sterns & Foster and Serta.
+There are many other options that feature this type of temperature regulation that helps you stay comfortable during the night, both from PranaSleep and others, such as Stearns & Foster and Serta.
 If you already have a mattress you love and don’t want to switch, you can always get a cooling pad to place on top.
 You’ll enjoy the comfort and support of your current sleep system with an extra cool feeling!